DmitryBaranovskiy/raphael/README.markdown

 All changes in code must go to `raphael.core`, `raphael.svg` or `raphael.vml`. `raphael.js` is a generated file.

-After adding your changes, execute `grunt`, the minified version will be created, commit and you are ready to make a pull request!
+After changing the core/vml/svg files, execute `grunt` in the dev folder to generate the minified version, commit and you are ready to make a pull request!
+Remember that if you want to add a functionality it must be present in the vml and svg versions, *no svg-only features will be accepted.*

 ## Found an issue?